 Do you need to rebrand your business?

-No business today can afford to just sit back.
+No business today can afford to rest.
 Your business may be keeping up with economic and market changes but is your brand keeping pace?
-Here is how to decide if your business needs a rebrand.
+Do you need to rebrand your business?

 The important factors to consider when assessing the value of a rebrand include equity measurement; market differentiation and accessibility; brand awareness, relevance and vitality; and consumer personality, preference, usage, associations, and emotional connectivity.
 If your company can improve its relationship to its customer base in any or all of these key areas, you may want to think seriously about rebranding.